SchemaSmith organizes database schema as declarative packages that deploy predictably. Explore the concepts that make schema version control possible.

 SchemaSmith centers on one artifact: the schema package.
 A package is a folder (or zip file) containing everything needed to version, validate, and deploy schema changes across SQL Server, PostgreSQL, or MySQL.
 Inside that package lives a declarative model — tables expressed as JSON, migration scripts organized by execution slot, configuration that controls deployment behavior, and script tokens that inject environment-specific values at deploy time.

-A reading path for newcomers: schema packages → products & templates → defining tables → script tokens → configuration loading → environment variables → migration scripts → logging → rollback & recovery.
-Start with the structure (what's in a package), then the schema model (how tables are declared), then the deployment mechanics (scripts and tokens), then operations (configuration and logging).
+A reading path for newcomers: schema packages → products & templates → defining tables → custom properties → script tokens → conditional application → configuration → migration scripts → multi-tenant deployments → drop control → recyclebin → logging → rollback & recovery.
+Start with the structure (what's in a package), then the schema model (how tables and metadata are declared), then the deployment mechanics (scripts, tokens, conditional and multi-tenant delivery), then operations and recovery (configuration, logging, drop control, and rollback).
 Rollback comes last because it's the recovery lens on concepts you've already learned.

 Each concept has its own deep-dive reference page.
 Pick by topic or follow the recommended reading order.